simonmit/showcar-ui/README.md

 You can check development state of the library on home, list and detail page with a parameter `?toguru=sc_develop%3dtrue`.

+## How to test fragments with togglea

+You can check any branch of the library on your page with parameter `?toguru=sc_develop%3dtest-branch` where `test-branch` is the name of the desired branch.

+Locally run

+   docker-compose up

+and check `localhost:8080/test/showcar-ui-toggled-fragment.html?toguru=sc_develop%3dtest-branch` where `test-branch` is the name of the branch to test

 ## Additional information

 The showcar-ui library includes some libraries and polyfills: